Aryetis/Obenkyobo/Readme.md

 ## How to create my vocabulary sheets ?

-Each ****.oben file  in `.adds/Obenkyobo/vocab` is a Vocabulary sheet.<br/>.
+Each ****.oben file  in `.adds/Obenkyobo/vocab` is a Vocabulary sheet.
 Depending of your operating system, you might have to <a href="https://www.google.com/search?client=firefox-b-d&q=enable+hidden+files+">enable "hidden files"</a> to see those directories.
 I encourage you to write your owns, searching for new words and writing sheets is also part of the learning process.
 To make your own sheet, create a file and follow the same template as the default ones.

 Each line should follow this format : `[fontType=hiragana][jp=いぬ][kanji=犬][trad=dog][learningScore=5]`